jmfinerty/570-Simple-Stateful-Network-File-Server/README.md

 - The specification states that we ***can*** assume file table size to be 20.
 I have chosen not to, and have instead set it to be the maximum number of files a user may have, multiplied by the maximum number of users.
 - The user's home directory is their username.
 - The assignment provided a basic skeleton code for the client and server.
 I have used that code and built off of it.
 The assignment also provided sample code for the implementation of a *stateless* file server, and permits its use.
 I have used that code and its structure for inspiration in some parts of this assignment.
 Aside from this, all work is my own.
+- To the best of my knowledge, each service and the provided sample test script operate correctly.

 ## Additional Specifications
 - > You can think of the virtual disk as a sequence of blocks, each block containing 512 bytes.